 What to Expect when visiting Cahir Castle: With massive towers, drawbridges, and defensive walls, Cahir Castle is one of Ireland’s largest and best-preserved medieval castles.
 Cahir Castle has been featured in several films and TV shows for its authentic and dramatic appearance.
 Notably, it appeared in Excalibur (1981), The Tudors, and The Green Knight (2021) – see if you can recognize it!

 History of Cahir Castle: Cahir Castle was built in the 13th century by the O’Brien family and expanded by the Butlers.
 Its role in military defense and political control makes it one of the best Irish castles for understanding the Norman era.
 Cahir Castle played a key role in several historical conflicts, including sieges by the Earl of Essex in 1599 and Oliver Cromwell in 1650.
 Despite damage over the centuries, Cahir Castle has been carefully restored and now stands as a striking example of medieval military architecture, complete with towers, and battlements.
-This Irish castle even has a cannonball still lodged in its walls – see if you can spot it as you enter the castle!
+This amazing castle in Ireland even has a cannonball still lodged in its walls – see if you can spot it as you enter the castle!

-Continue discovering the incredible Irish history by exploring Ireland’s best megalithic sites.
+👉 Continue discovering the incredible Irish history by exploring Ireland’s best megalithic sites.

 6. Blarney Castle – County Cork